LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

+Over the ten years of LSST operations and 11 data releases, this processing will result in a cumulative \emph{processed} data size approaching 500 petabytes (PB) for imaging, and over 50 PB for the catalog databases.
+The final data release catalog database alone is expected to be approximately 15 PB in size. \\

+The DM system will span four key facilities on three continents: the Summit Facility on Cerro Pach\'on in Chile (where the initial detector cross-talk correction will be performed); the Base Facility in La Serena, Chile (which will serve as a retransmission for data uploads to North America, as well as the Data Access Center for the Chilean community); the Data Processing and Archiving Facility at the National Center for Supercomputing Applications (NCSA) in Champaign-Urbana, IL; and the Satellite Processing Facility at CC-IN2P3 in Lyon, France.
+All real-time data processing and half the data release product processing will take place at the Data Processing and Archiving Facility, which will also serve as the Data Access Center for the US community.
+The other half of the data release processing will be done at CC-IN2P3, which will also have the role of ``Long-term Storage'' facility.

-There will be both mountain summit and base computing facilities, as well as a central archive facility and multiple data access centers.
-The data will be transported over existing high-speed optical fiber links from South America to the U.S. (see Fig.~\ref{Fig:DM2}).
-Although the data processing center will have substantial computing power ($\sim$100 TFlops, equal to the world's most powerful computer in 2004), the continuation of current trends suggests that it will not even qualify for the top 500 list by the time of first light in 2014.
-Hence, while LSST is making a novel use of advances in information technology, it is not taking the risk of pushing the expected technology to the limit.
+The data will be transported between the centers over existing and new high-speed optical fiber links from South America to the U.S.\ (see Fig.~\ref{Fig:DM2}).
+The data processing center demands stable, well-tested technology to ensure smooth operations.
+Hence, while LSST is making a novel use of advances in information technology, it is not pushing the expected technology to the limit, reducing the overall risk to the project.